ProgerXP/Notepad2e/Readme.txt

   File > Line Endings > Unix now has Alt+F8 hotkey assigned.

   Edit > Copy Add (Ctrl+E) now uses single line break and when pressed without active selection appends the entire line.
+Also fixed it not working on empty clipboard.

   Now Retain caret position and selection when file is re-coded (File > Encoding menu items).